UncreativeXenon/HP-15-fc0000-Hackintosh/README.md

 Set iGPU Configuration to "**UMA_GAME_OPTIMIZED**", then save and exit.

-**Important note:** usually people would set this to "UMA_SPECIFIED" and select 2G, however for some reason that doesn't work on this HP Laptop, possibly has to do with the UEFI reverting the change, **so a very good act would be to avoid *ever* updating the UEFI firmware as the current solution might get patched eventually, be careful**.
+**Important note:** usually people would set this to "UMA_SPECIFIED" and select 2G, however for some reason that doesn't work on this HP Laptop, possibly has to do with the UEFI reverting the change, **so a very good act would be to avoid *ever* updating the UEFI firmware as the current solution might get patched eventually**, be careful.

 ### Troubleshooting
 #### Post-Install Kernel Panic